DrBaxR/config-files/README.md

  - Configure *rofi*
  - Configure *dunst*
  - Configure *zsh* plugins
- - Split Neovim LSP related stuff in separate files
+ - Look for more cool LSP functionalities for keymaps